janberges/elphmod/CONTRIBUTING.md

 ## Code checks

-The following checks should be performed regularly and especially before publishing a new version.
+The following tasks should be performed regularly and especially before publishing a new version.

+* Reformat source code with ``frettipy`` and manually wrap overlong lines.
+* Validate source code using ``flake8`` and fix all errors and warnings.
+* Run tests both serially and in parallel for different Python versions.
 * Check if all examples work for the latest QE patch and i-PI installed.
 * Update documentation (which should also reveal changes in the examples).
-* Run tests both serially and in parallel for different Python versions.
-* Reformat source code with ``frettipy`` and manually wrap overlong lines.
-* Validate source code using ``flake8`` and fix all errors and warnings.

 ## To do